Vincit/wordpress-theme-base/README.md

 It's the same magic that's behind actions and filters.

+## ACF
+The theme works without ACF, and it's not required.
+However, ACF is a great way to make your templates editable from the admin.

+There's a certain way you want to do things in order to keep things simple.

+When creating fields for a template / component, create it as a new **disabled** field group.
+You'll probably want to use the Group field to enclose your fields under a single key, and to make styling the admin easier.
+There are some exceptions, but in most cases, stick with the Group field.

+Let's say you have a special front page template, and a pagebuilder.

+You create a new field group for your front page, or use the existing one, and use the Clone (seamless) field to clone the newly created field group.
+Most likely you do not have to use a prefix, you can just leave the field name and key empty.

+The pagebuilder field group is a flexible content field.
+Simply add a new "layout", enter the layout label and name.
+Pay extra attention to the name field, ACF wants to lowercase the value of label, but you **need** to make sure the field value matches your template function name, such as Hero.

 ## FAQ
 ### What's with the folder structure?
 - build/ contains build related things, such as Webpack config.